chauncy-crib/tagprobot/README.md

 ## Running the App
 - Run `npm run build`.
 This will start webpack, which will "watch" the files in `src/` and will update the bundle automatically.
 This will also run eslint whenever your code changes so you can see if the linter fails.
-It will also automatically run unit tests whenever you save a file it is watching.
+- `npm run build:test` behaves similarly to `npm run build`, except it will also automatically run unit tests whenever you save a file it is watching, or save a test file
+- You can append `:once` to either of the previous commands to run webpack without watching the files for changes. `npm run build:once` and `npm run build:test:once`.
-- To test your code, make sure webpack is running and copy-paste the code in `public/bundle.js` into tampermonkey.
+- To test your code in tagpro, make sure webpack is running and copy-paste the code in `public/bundle.js` into tampermonkey.

 ## Terminology